Implementation and Evaluation of SiPM-Based Photon Counting Receiver for IoT Applications: SiPM Characterisation

-Where $\lambda_{s}$ is the number of detected signal photons per bit time and $\lambda_{b}$ is the number of detected background photons per bit time, which is calculated from (\ref{eq: lambda_s}).
+Where $\lambda_{s}$ is the number of detected signal photons per bit time and $\lambda_{b}$ is the number of detected background photons per bit time, which is calculated from (\ref{eq: lambda_s}). $k$ is the counter of the photon event.
 The detected background photons are counted when 0s are transmitted.
 However, when 1s are transmitted, the detected photon count includes both signal and background photons.
 The detected background photons include dark counts of the SiPM and light leakage in the measurement setup.
 The $n_{T}$ is an integer decision threshold to determine 0s and 1s, and it is always selected to achieve the best PE.
 Based on (\ref{eq: PE}), a PE of $10^{-3}$ can be achieved by an average of 6.2 detected photons if there is no background photon.
 When the background photons are presented, more $\lambda_{s}$ is required to maintain the PE of $10^{-3}$, hence, a power penalty is considered.
-Once the practical Bit Error Ratio (BER) of $10^{-3}$ is achieved, Forward Error Correction (FEC) could be used to further improve the BER \cite{Tychopoulos}.
+Once the practical BER of $10^{-3}$ is achieved, FEC could be used to further improve the BER \cite{Tychopoulos}.